yogeshmpandey/yogeshmpandey.github.io/_posts/2018-01-09-Backpacking-Europe-Budapest.md

 >The Republic of Councils Monument, based on a 1919 revolutionary poster

 <img src="https://i.imgur.com/hLFnuq4.jpg" alt="Budapest">
->red Army
+>Red Army

 <img src="https://i.imgur.com/wJEAUwN.jpg" alt="Budapest">
->Ferrari of Communist People
+>Ferrari of the Communist People

 In the evening we visited the Christmas Markets of Budapest, By then, I had taken so many photos that my battery had died.
 Exhausted after walking so many miles, we had Dinner at a Turkish Restaurant and then, we later went to our AirBnB for a sound sleep.